tegorman13/htw/docs/Model/e1-hugo.md

 >
 > The final component of our ABC implementation is the determination of an appropriate value of $\epsilon$.
 The setting of $\epsilon$ exerts strong influence on the approximated posterior distribution.
 Smaller values of $\epsilon$ increase the rejection rate, and improve the fidelity of the approximated posterior, while larger values result in an ABC sampler that simply reproduces the prior distribution.
 Because the individual participants in our dataset differed substantially in terms of the noisiness of their data, we employed an adaptive tolerance setting strategy to tailor $\epsilon$ to each individual.
 The initial value of $\epsilon$ was set to the overall standard deviation of each individuals velocity values.
 Thus, sampled parameter values that generated simulated data within a standard deviation of the observed data were accepted, while worse performing parameters were rejected.
 After every 300 samples the tolerance was allowed to increase only if the current acceptance rate of the algorithm was less than 1%.
 In such cases, the tolerance was shifted towards the average discrepancy of the 5 best samples obtained thus far.
 To ensure the acceptance rate did not become overly permissive, $\epsilon$ was also allowed to decrease every time a sample was accepted into the posterior.

 For each of the 156 participants from Experiment 1, the ABC algorithm was run until 200 samples of parameters were accepted into the posterior distribution.
 Obtaining this number of posterior samples required an average of 205,000 simulation runs per participant.
 Fitting each combination of participant, Model (EXAM & ALM), and fitting method (Test only, Train only, Test & Train) required a total of 192 million simulation runs.
-To facilitate these intensive computational demands, we used the Future Package in R (Bengtsson, 2021), allowing us to parallelize computations across a cluster of ten M1 iMacs, each with 8 cores.a
+To facilitate these intensive computational demands, we used the Future Package in R (Bengtsson, 2021), allowing us to parallelize computations across a cluster of ten M1 iMacs, each with 8 cores.

 ### Modelling Results